 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

-My favorite Pouchong is Art of Tea’s Bao Zhong High Grade.
+My favorite Bao Zhong is found on Amazon, surprisingly.
+It is the Taiwan Wensang Pouchong.
 This hand-picked tea is incredibly smooth to drink and the price is excellent.

 Adagio Teas has a higher quality choice, their rare Formosa Pouchong, which is part of their Master’s Series.
 I’m not sure if it’s worth the high price though; to me it isn’t anyway, but the high rating and the glowing reviews show that not everyone agrees.
-Adagio also have a much less expensive regular Pouchong that’s quite good too.
+Adagio also have a much less expensive regular Pouchong that’s also not bad.